Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Source-Type.md

 type: tab
 -->

-[PaymentSession](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Secure-Data-Capture.md) is a nonce token obtained from a security credentials request. *PaymentSession* is used in [Secure Data Capture](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Secure-Data-Capture.md) integrations to submit a transaction to our application.
+[PaymentSession](?path=docs/Online-Mobile-Digital/Checkout/Checkout.md) is a nonce token obtained from a security credentials request. *PaymentSession* is used in [Checkout](?path=docs/Online-Mobile-Digital/Checkout/Checkout.md) integrations to submit a transaction to our application.

 ```json
 {